If you’re a business owner, you need to use social media.

 Now, if you’re in the service industry, you’ll need to be a bit more creative.
 Come up with some tips and advice that help your audience to understand what you do and why you do it.
-Then, use a free tool, such as Canva or Design Wizard, to create beautiful designs or videos in a matter of minutes.
+Then, use a free tool, such as Canva, to create beautiful designs or videos in a matter of minutes.

 If you’re savvy with Adobe products, then use InDesign, Photoshop, or Illustrator to really make your content pop.